Opportunity-Holding/RESTar.Tutorial/README.md

 }
 ```

 When `RESTarConfig.Init()` is called, RESTar will find the `Superhero` database class and register it as available over the REST API.
 This means that REST clients can send `GET`, `POST`, `PUT`, `PATCH` and `DELETE` requests to `<host>:8282/api/superhero` and interact with its content.
 To make a different set of methods available for a resource, we simply include a different set of methods in the `RESTarAttribute` constructor.
 RESTar can read and write **JSON** and **Excel**, so the bodies contained within these requests can be of either of these formats.
-Now let's make a couple of simple local `POST` requests to this API with JSON data (using cURL syntax) (or [Postman](https://github.com/Mopedo/RESTar.Tutorial/blob/master/RESTarTutorial/Postman_data_post.jpg)):
+Now let's make a simple local `POST` request to this API with JSON data (using cURL syntax) (or [Postman](https://github.com/Mopedo/RESTar.Tutorial/blob/master/RESTarTutorial/Postman_data_post.jpg)):

 ```
-curl 'localhost:8282/api/superhero' -d '{
+curl 'localhost:8282/api/superhero' -d '[{
-    "Name": "Batman (Bruce Wayne)",
+    "Name": "Wonder Woman",
-    "HasSecretIdentity": true,
+    "HasSecretIdentity": false,
-    "Gender": "Male",
+    "Gender": "Female",
-    "YearIntroduced": 1939
+    "YearIntroduced": 1941
-}'
+},
-curl 'localhost:8282/api/superhero' -d '{
+{
-    "Name": "Superman (Clark Kent)",
+    "Name": "Superman",
     "HasSecretIdentity": true,
     "Gender": "Male",
-    "YearIntroduced": 1986
+    "YearIntroduced": 1938
-}'
+}]'
 ```

 > RESTar will map properties from JSON to the .NET class automatically.
 We can configure this mapping by decorating properties with the `RESTarMemberAttribute` attribute, but for now – let's keep things simple.